Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

 Compare the parameter estimates and trees from the two different runs.
 Did the runs converge (ie, are the trees and parameters drawn from the same posterior distribution)?

-**The general posterior probabilities converged for most parameters.
+**The general posterior probabilities converged for most parameters (See figure Below).
 Very few branches showed non-convergent PDFs**

+Figure: PDFs of posterior probabilities for JC analyses
 ![JC_PDF](https://rawgit.com/Jcbnunez/bayes_intro/master/JC_marginalPDF.png "")

 ## GTR analysis